Simulation of a human mission on Mars

 M.A.R.S.
 UCLouvain is a non-profit organization that sends researchers and students from the Université catholique de Louvain at the Mars Desert Research Station (MDRS) in the Utah desert, USA, for a simulation mission on Mars.

 M.A.R.S. is an acronym describing the purpose of the project: Mars Analog Research Simulation.
-We were previously known under “UCL to Mars”.
+We were previously known as “UCL to Mars”.

 During the mission, the teams conduct scientific experiments and perform geological fieldwork in order to prepare for future manned missions to the Red Planet.